kakashiyama/ws35wind/README.md

 # ws35wind
-Finding rotating magnetic wind solutions of magnetic white dwarf
+Finding a rotating magnetic wind solution from a magnetic white dwarf

+## input
+input.dat : input parameters
+tabXX.dat : opacity table

+## code file
+shooting.c : finding a wind solution using a shooting method (Kashiyama, Fujisawa, and Shigeyama 2019)

-## how to run
+## how to run the code
 gcc shooting.c

-## how to plot
+## how to plot the results
 gnuplot plt/hydro.plt

-## input.dat
-input parameters